 TOGETHER WE EMPOWER!
-OUR ECO-FRIENDLY MENSTRUAL PADS ARE 100% FREE AND NOT FOR SALE.
+OUR MENSTRUAL PADS ARE 100% FREE AND NOT FOR SALE.

 Neitiv Red Dot Project is striving towards an ambitious goal of eliminating period poverty globally.
 We believe all women and menstruating people should have access to menstrual protection during their period; it should be a basic human right.